thinkerino-ai/open-thinkerino/IsItAGoodIdeaTho/README.md

   - [ ] draw some conclusions while nodding wisely
 - [ ] either do the translation or declare that python stays
 - [ ] remember that I created this branch from the wrong one, even though I don't think it'll have any consequences
+  - [ ] but there are fixes to the python part now :/ sigh, I'll have to merge or something like that
 - [ ] ???
 - [ ] profit

 Ready?
 Go!
 I mean...
 Julia! :D (sorry)

+## Some notes

+- the tools are currently very immature, I'm using vs-code since Juno marks errors on things that it shouldn't
+  - a debugger is absent, but I'm managing with Debugger.jl, and [there is something on its way](https://github.com/julia-vscode/julia-vscode/issues/125)
+  - static type-checking is absent, I've heard people say that "Julia is a dynamic language", and that is true, but even if one can't infer "all truths" about types at parse-time, it's still worth it to find those cases where an error IS detectable (just see python with mypy)
+  - intellisense is somewhat unreliable, and the linter will sometimes tell you "this does not exist" when it does